 The peer bonds you make in recovery will aid you in changing your behaviors and actions in life.
 Once you begin changing the behaviors of your past, you’ll overcome self-doubt and live a life of integrity.

 In your efforts to become more focused on how your actions and behaviors affect others you'll begin to pursue a life of goodness.
-Replacing old feelings of failure, regret, shame, and guilt with the positive outcomes of gratitude, compassion, and empathy will position you for success in life, and long-term sustained recovery.
+Replacing old feelings of failure, regret, shame, and guilt with the positive outcomes of gratitude, compassion, and empathy will position you for success in life.

-For recommended further reading check out the other blog posts in this series:
+For recommended further reading and other blog posts in this series: